ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/en_Pokemon Red - Blue.md

 * You can hold B to run (or bike extra fast!).
 * You can hold select while talking to a trainer to re-battle them.
+* You can return to route 2 from Diglett's Cave without the use of Cut.
 * The S.S.
 Anne will never depart.
 * Seafoam Islands entrances are swapped.
 * After obtaining one of the fossil item checks in Mt Moon, the remaining item can be received from the Cinnabar Lab